-\paragraph{Transparent processes to prevent baseline gaming.} Our method provides a way to adjust the level of risk to a given adversarial setting by modeling the baseline risk.
+\paragraph{The need for transparent processes to prevent baseline gaming.} Our methods provide a way to adjust the level of risk to a given adversarial setting by modeling the baseline risk.
 This is a strength as it enables to measure the risk of relevant threats, but also could facilitate privacy theater~\cite{smart2022understanding} if the communicated or calibrated risk is specific to a baseline that is too low.
-In this case, the risk estimate could appear lower than it is.
-Trustworthy usage of our baseline-specific results requires ensuring that the baseline is well-justified and representative of realistic threats.
+In this case, the risk estimate could appear lower than it actually is.
+Trustworthy usage of our baseline-specific bounds requires ensuring that the baseline is well-justified and representative of realistic threats.